HaoZeke/gasSweetening-Report/report/md/01_Introduction-chap.md

 ## Project Goals

-*	Introduction to Gas Sweetening Unit
+*	Introduction to ammonia based gas sweetening units for refining natural gas
-*	Description,comparison and justification of the methods used in the process
+*	Description, comparison and justification of the methods used in the process
 *	Study of kinetics and unit operations involved in the process
 *	Detailed process description and flow diagram
 *	Material and Energy balance of the plant